Newman & George Eliot

 On the surface, John Henry Newman (1801-1890), the Catholic Cardinal, and George Eliot (1819-1880), the agnostic novelist Mary Anne Evans, might be thought to share little in common: Newman the towering figure of nineteenth-century religious orthodoxy, Eliot a leading intellectual voice of secular realism.
 Yet there is an intellectual kinship despite their religious divide.
 Eliot, who had abandoned her evangelical faith for rationalism, nevertheless found Newman’s account of his religious conversion of profound interest.
 She said of the Apologia Pro Vita Sua that it had a “breathtaking” quality, replete with psychological depth and commitment to the following of conscience.

-Eliot’s character Isaac Casaubon in Middlemarch bears some resemblance to Newman.
-They share certain qualities, the ascetic, intellectual scholar immersed in the deep history of the Church, but the comparison serves only to highlight the dramatic gap between successful discovery of faith and failed scholarship.
+Eliot’s character Isaac Casaubon in Middlemarch (1871/2) bears some resemblance to Newman.
+They share certain qualities, the ascetic, intellectual scholar immersed in the history of the Church, but the comparison serves only to highlight the dramatic gap between successful discovery of faith and failed scholarship.
 Newman was not like Casaubon, a nineteenth-century image of the “pale scholar”.
-Newman was the brilliant academic at Oxford, deeply invested in patristics and the continuity of Christian doctrine, who inspired many friends and a whole religious movement.
-Casaubon, by contrast, is the man whose entire life is consumed by the book he wants to write, The Key to all Mythologies, a massive, pedantic attempt to systematize religious history.
-The link between them is their preoccupation with tradition and origins.
-Newman looked back to the early Church to find a solid foundation for modern faith, eventually leading him to convert to Catholicism because there he found the authentic historical thread.
-Casaubon, while looking for a single, unifying source of truth, wants to prove that all global myths are corruptions of a tradition originally revealed.
+Newman was the brilliant academic at Oxford, deeply invested in the study of patristics and the continuity of Christian doctrine, who inspired many friends and a whole religious movement.
+Casaubon, by contrast, is the man whose entire life is consumed by the book he wants to write, The Key to all Mythologies, a pedantic attempt to systematise religious history.
+The link between them is their preoccupation with tradition and its origins.
+Newman looked back to the early Church to find a solid foundation for modern faith, eventually leading him to convert to Catholicism because there he found the authentic historical thread of religious truth.
+Casaubon, while looking for a single, unifying source of truth, can prove only that all global myths are successive corruptions of a shifting tradition.

-Middlemarch is George Eliot’s complex, intellectual autopsy of a modern society.
-Newman preferred her earlier novels.
-Adam Bede (1859) was a simpler story of clerical life.
-It was her first full-length novel and the one that made her literary name.
+An earlier novel, Adam Bede (1859) is a simple story of clerical life.
+It was Eliot’s first full-length novel and the one that made her literary name.
 For Newman the book succeeded because it felt authentic in its depiction of English rural life and the spiritual struggles of the working class.
 Set in the fictional community of Hayslope around 1799, the novel follows a classic four-tier tragedy: Adam Bede, the virtuous, hardworking carpenter (modelled partly on Eliot’s own father); Hetty Sorrel, the beautiful but shallow dairymaid whom Adam loves; Arthur Donnithorne, the local squire’s grandson who seduces Hetty, leading to disaster; and Dinah Morris, a Methodist lay-preacher of exemplary moral purity.
 The plot hinges on Hetty’s pregnancy and her subsequent trial for child-murder, a dark turn that shatters the idyllic pastoral setting.
 The novel does not shy away from an exploration of the “bitter fruit” of sin.
 Arthur Donnithorne is not a villain, but his callow vanity causes irreparable harm to Hetty’s life, pointing up a theme of the gravity of individual moral responsibility.
 Newman admired the earnestness of Dinah Morris.
-In the nineteenth century, Methodism was often mocked in literature as dull and earnest, but Eliot treats Dinah’s faith with immense dignity.
-And he enjoyed the character of Mr Irwine, the old-fashioned Anglican rector who is more interested in his parishioners’ well-being than in strict dogma.
+In the nineteenth century, Methodism was often mocked in literature as dull and earnest, but Eliot treats Dinah’s faith with poised dignity.
+And he enjoyed the character of Mr Irwine, the old-fashioned Anglican rector who is more interested in his parishioners’ well-being than in judging their shortcomings

 In Chapter 17 of Adam Bede Eliot pauses the story to explain her philosophy of realism.
 Art should not merely depict heroic or perfect people, but the common and coarse people too.